Your Employee Assistance Program is a support service that can help you take the first step toward change.

 - Living alone or having trouble at home

 As mentioned, women tend to prefer gambling games of luck, rather than skill.
-Here are some notable favourites:
+Here are some notable favorites:

 - Instant/scratch tickets